Medigap Supplement Plan G

 What that means is that if you are living in a state where you don't get a guaranteed issue situation to change plans, you might be “stuck” in a plan where the premiums continue to rise, if the insurance companies don't like your health situation.
 (And let's face it, most of us obtain health conditions as we age).

-Another reason that Medigap Plan G is the best Medicare Supplement Insurance today is because of the lower premium.
+Another reason that Medigap Supplement Part G is the best Medicare Supplement Insurance today is because of the lower premium.

-Medigap Plan F has a much higher premium according to a comparison done by Forbes:
+Medigap Plan F has a much higher premium according to a comparison by Forbes:

 I ran a quick comparison for a male age 65, non-tobacco user, living in the Dallas-Fort Worth area.

-Medigap Plan G is The Best Medicare Gap Insurance
+Medigap Part G is The Best Medicare Gap Insurance

 *Medicare Part A deductible is broken down into 60 day benefit periods.
 You have to pay the deductible if you reenter the hospital after 60 days from discharge.
 Example: If you enter the hospital on March 1st you’ll pay the Part A deductible.
 If you leave the hospital 5 days later and return to the hospital on July 6th, you will be charged the Part A hospitalization benefit again.